TejuJ-1504/DevOps/README.md

 # DevOps
-This is my DevOps respository.
+This is my DevOps respository.<br>
-I am Tejswinee Mahadev Jambhale.
+I am Tejswinee Mahadev Jambhale.<br>
-I have created this account on 18-07-2024.
+I have created this account on 18-07-2024.<br>